 - Heart failure education through every stage of recovery and beyond.

 - Meeting with qualified heart failure personnel to evaluate lifestyle needs.

 - Motivation and guidance to live well with heart failure.

-The outpatient program includes visits with a heart nurse navigator, pharmacist and dietitian to help patients understand their individualized healthcare plan.
+The outpatient program includes visits with a heart failure nurse to help patients understand their individualized healthcare plan.

 To learn more about our Advanced Heart Failure Program, call us at 775-982-7867.

 The CardioMEMS heart failure system lets healthcare providers monitor heart failure patients remotely.
 Providers are alerted when the patient's pulmonary artery pressure changes.
 Studies have shown that artery pressure changes are one of the first signs of worsening heart failure – appearing prior to physical symptoms such as shortness of breath or weight gain.

 - Exercise regularly

 - Lower cholesterol

 - Stop smoking